virtusize/virtusize_flutter_sdk/README.md

 ### 1. Android

+1. Update the Kotlin version in `android/build.gradle` to at least `1.4.32`:

+    ```diff
+    buildscript {
+        - ext.kotlin_version = '1.3.50'
+        + ext.kotlin_version = '1.4.32'
+        ...
+    }
+    ```

-1. Starting from API 30, Android requires package visibility in your AndroidManifest.xml to open URLs in an app.
+2. Starting from API 30, Android requires package visibility in your AndroidManifest.xml to open URLs in an app.

     To be able to open URLs for the SDK, add the required `<queries>` element to the `AndroidManifest.xml`.